collapsed-stacks/startups/questions/626/how-to-plan-for-a-total-loss-exit.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-10-14
 - score: 1

-<p><strong>1.
-If you know it's not working and nothing's changing</strong> then it's time to walk away</p>
+**1. If you know it's not working and nothing's changing** then it's time to walk away

-<p><strong>2.
-If you've hit the time and cash buffers you agreed</strong> (or if you never did agree either, but when you add it all up you know you never <em>would</em> have agreed it) then it's time to walk away</p>
+**2. If you've hit the time and cash buffers you agreed** (or if you never did agree either, but when you add it all up you know you never *would* have agreed it) then it's time to walk away

-<p><strong>3.
-If you've been stuck at 90% ready for six months</strong> and you have good evidence that you're either trying to solve a problem that's beyond you, or that the target is getting further away as the world is moving on, then it's time to walk away</p>
+**3. If you've been stuck at 90% ready for six months** and you have good evidence that you're either trying to solve a problem that's beyond you, or that the target is getting further away as the world is moving on, then it's time to walk away

-<p>Of course, it could be that the event of you leaving could be just what's needed for the venture to become successful.
-That's happened to me, and it's painful; just like sometimes I've been the missing factor and my arrival has helped push a venture on to success, and that's been painful for others.</p>
+Of course, it could be that the event of you leaving could be just what's needed for the venture to become successful.
+That's happened to me, and it's painful; just like sometimes I've been the missing factor and my arrival has helped push a venture on to success, and that's been painful for others.

-<p>As you observe, the vast majority of startups won't succeed.
-Your odds of personal success increase markedly if you know how to stick it out through the bumps in the road that will kill your competition, but also when to jump before the road ends at a cliff.</p>
+As you observe, the vast majority of startups won't succeed.
+Your odds of personal success increase markedly if you know how to stick it out through the bumps in the road that will kill your competition, but also when to jump before the road ends at a cliff.

 ## Answer 3927